Grocery Shopping on a Budget: The Complete Practical Guide (2026)

 9. Accept That You'll Buy Less Meat

 You don't have to go vegetarian.
-But meat is 40% of the weekly grocery bill in most households, and you can meaningfully cut it without pain:
+But meat is 40% of the weekly grocery bill in most households.
+One or two vegetarian dinners per week can meaningfully cut costs without pain.

 10. Track What You Throw Away for One Month

 Not to feel bad — to learn.
 For four weeks, every time you throw food away, make a mental note of what and why.
-You'll discover patterns:
+One month of this changes your shopping list permanently.

 The Combined Effect

-Adopt all ten habits and your grocery bill typically drops 25–35% within a month, without eating less or feeling deprived.
-On a €600/month grocery bill, that's €150–€210 back.
-Over a year: €1,800–€2,500.
+Adopt all ten habits and your grocery bill typically drops 25–35% within a month.
+On a €600/month grocery budget, that's €150–€210 back per month.